Azure/bicep-types-az/generated/timeseriesinsights/microsoft.timeseriesinsights/2021-03-31-preview/types.md

 ### Additional Properties
 * **Additional Properties Type**: string

-## LongTermEnvironmentCreationProperties
+## Gen1EnvironmentCreationProperties
 ### Properties
 * **creationTime**: string (ReadOnly): The time the resource was created.
 * **dataAccessFqdn**: string (ReadOnly): The fully qualified domain name used to access the environment data, e.g. to query the environment's events or upload reference data for the environment.
 * **dataAccessId**: string (ReadOnly): An id used to access the environment data, e.g. to query the environment's events or upload reference data for the environment.
+* **dataRetentionTime**: string (Required): ISO8601 timespan specifying the minimum number of days the environment's events will be available for query.
+* **partitionKeyProperties**: [TimeSeriesIdProperty](#timeseriesidproperty)[]: The list of event properties which will be used to partition data in the environment.
+Currently, only a single partition key property is supported.
 * **provisioningState**: 'Accepted' | 'Creating' | 'Deleting' | 'Failed' | 'Succeeded' | 'Updating' | string (ReadOnly): Provisioning state of the resource.
 * **status**: [EnvironmentStatus](#environmentstatus) (ReadOnly): An object that represents the status of the environment, and its internal state in the Time Series Insights service.
-* **storageConfiguration**: [LongTermStorageConfigurationInput](#longtermstorageconfigurationinput) (Required): The storage configuration provides the connection details that allows the Time Series Insights service to connect to the customer storage account that is used to store the environment's data.
-* **timeSeriesIdProperties**: [TimeSeriesIdProperty](#timeseriesidproperty)[] (Required): The list of event properties which will be used to define the environment's time series id.
-* **warmStoreConfiguration**: [WarmStoreConfigurationProperties](#warmstoreconfigurationproperties): The warm store configuration provides the details to create a warm store cache that will retain a copy of the environment's data available for faster query.
+* **storageLimitExceededBehavior**: 'PauseIngress' | 'PurgeOldData' | string: The behavior the Time Series Insights service should take when the environment's capacity has been exceeded.
+If "PauseIngress" is specified, new events will not be read from the event source.
+If "PurgeOldData" is specified, new events will continue to be read and old events will be deleted from the environment.
+The default behavior is PurgeOldData.

+## TimeSeriesIdProperty
+### Properties
+* **name**: string: The name of the property.
+* **type**: 'String' | string: The type of the property.

 ## EnvironmentStatus
 ### Properties